slavo2/todo-list/README.md

 ## Configuration

 Set up required environment variables e.g. by copying or renaming `.env.example` file to `.env` and adjusting its values according to your setting.
+Change JWT_SECRET value to some long enough (at least 32 characters) random string.

 ## Installation